 Selena Doggett-Jones (Relationship/Psychosexual Therapist, AccCOSRT(sen), MBACP)

 I specialise in therapy for problems with relationships, sex and intimacy and with couples where depression in one partner may be negatively impacting on their relationship.
-These might be due to, among other reasons, illness, anxiety, sexual function, pain during sex, cultural and religious differences, trauma, gender identity or sexual orientation, sexual compulsivity, bereavement, infertility and disability.
+These might be due to, among other reasons, illness, anxiety, sexual function, pain during sex, cultural and religious differences, trauma, gender identity or sexual orientation, bereavement, infertility and disability.
+I also work with clients who are separating because their relaitonship is no longer working.
 I have a very broad experience working with a very diverse population in large inner city NHS sexual health clinics, NHS psychosexual services and in private practice.
 I find it very rewarding to be able to facilitate positive change in people’s relationships and intimate lives.
 It is a creative and dynamic process and I often feel very touched and privileged to have clients feel confident and safe enough to share their most private thoughts and anxieties with me.

 I offer all potential clients a free 10 minute consultation over the phone.